robhammond/home-analytics/README.md

 ![product-screenshot]

 HomeAnalytics aims to open up the data behind your home energy usage and make it more usable, useful, and transparent.
+By using as many existing APIs and freely available data, homeAnalytics is a low/no-cost way to track your electricity usage.

 With homeAnalytics, you can track your energy usage over time and spot trends that your standard smart meter doesn't provide.